MSP Exit Clauses: Planning Your Off-Ramp

 You have the right to work with any vendor you choose, before, during, or after the MSP engagement.
 You also have the right to hire whoever you want.
 If the MSP has good employees, you might want to hire them.
 That's your business decision, not theirs.

-Reasonable restrictions might be: "You won't solicit MSP employees during the engagement and for 6 months after to prevent MSP from losing their staff immediately after project completion."
+Reasonable restrictions: "You won't solicit MSP employees during the engagement and for 6 months after to prevent MSP from losing their staff immediately after project completion."
 That protects the MSP from immediate staff poaching.
 But you should be able to work with competing vendors immediately when the contract ends.

 Some MSPs also try to restrict you from "disparaging" them publicly or from discussing the circumstances of your exit.
 This is another overreach.
 You have the right to talk about your experience.
 Push back on any language that restricts your ability to discuss the vendor relationship.

 If the MSP owns all the configurations and documentation they create, you're dependent on them to explain how your systems work.
 You can't transition smoothly to another vendor without their cooperation.
-This is a form of intellectual property lock-in.
+This is intellectual property lock-in.